romain-lfg/LFG/backend/src/auth/README.md

 - `POST /api/auth/verify`: Verifies a token and returns authentication status
 - `GET /api/auth/session`: Returns current session information
+- `POST /api/auth/logout`: Logs out the current user
+- `POST /api/users/sync`: Synchronizes user data with the database
+- `GET /api/users/me`: Returns the current user's profile

+## Wallet Management

+The authentication system integrates with Privy's wallet management features, allowing users to:

+1. **Connect Existing Wallets**: Users can connect their existing wallets from various providers
+2. **Create Embedded Wallets**: New users can create embedded wallets through Privy
+3. **Synchronize Wallet Data**: Wallet addresses are synchronized with our database and Nillion

+Wallet operations are handled by the frontend using Privy's React SDK, and the backend stores wallet addresses in the PostgreSQL database.

+## Nillion Integration

+The authentication system integrates with Nillion for secure data storage and computation:

+1. **User Data Synchronization**: User data is synchronized with Nillion when updated
+2. **Secure Computation**: Nillion is used for secure computation on sensitive data
+3. **Bounty Matching**: Nillion is used to match users with bounties based on their skills and preferences

+Nillion integration is handled by the `NillionService` in `src/services/nillion.service.ts` and exposed through API endpoints in `src/routes/nillion.routes.ts`.
 - `POST /api/auth/logout`: Handles user logout

 ## Environment Variables